-End-of-Service Agreement

-On May 1, 2019, Mr. Pilenko retired from the Board of Directors.

-He received end-of-service payments in line with his service agreement previously disclosed.
-The detailed payments are as follows:

-(a) a lump sum payment equal to his annual base salary and target annual cash incentive, subject to his signing a release of claims \$2,213,582

-(b) payment for all accrued but unused vacation days \$73,551

-(c) continuation of his supplementary health and tax preparation reimbursement \$72,3371

-(1) The cost for continuation of supplementary health is \$21,176.
-The cost for tax preparation of \$51,161 has been estimated based on 2019 actual cost.

-He also received payment of his annual cash incentive bonus, pro-rated for the duration of his service as Executive Chairman, i.e., four months, amounting to \$402,470.

-After May 1, 2019, Mr. Pilenko remained as an employee through December 31, 2019, using up his paid time off accrued under French law.
+End-of-Service On May 1, 2019, Mr. Pilenko retired from the Board of Directors.
+Agreement He received end-of-service payments in line with his service agreement disclosed.
+The detailed payments are as follows: previously (a) a lump sum payment equal to his annual base salary and target annual cash incentive, subject to his signing a release of claims \$2,213,582 (b) payment for all accrued but unused vacation days \$73,551 (c) continuation of his supplementary health and tax preparation \$72,337 1 reimbursement benefits for two years (1) The cost for continuation of supplementary health is \$21,176.
+The cost for tax prepar been estimated based on 2019 actual cost. ation of \$51,161 has He also received payment of his annual cash incentive bonus, pro-rated his service as Executive Chairman, i.e., four months, amounting to \$402, After May 1, 2019, Mr. Pilenko remained as an employee through December 31, 2019, using up his paid time off accrued under French law.
 He did not receive any annual cash incentive bonus for this period.
 The reimbursement of intercontinental flights for his spouse ceased on May 1, 2019.
 As a retirement-eligible employee based on the TechnipFMC Incentive Award Plan, he will not forfeit his awards upon his end of service.
 He was not awarded any long-term incentive as part of his end of service.
 His last long-term incentive grant was awarded in 2017.
 The equity reflected in the tables below are related to grants made in prior years.
-All stock options granted under legacy Technip plans, RSU and PSU awards, and other awards granted prior to the Merger will continue on their existing terms, including performance assessment, when applicable, and were not forfeited for discontinued presence or upon his termination of employment.

-Our Board of Directors confirmed that a non-compete agreement was in the best interest of the Company and shareholders given Mr. Pilenko's deep knowledge of the Company's strategy, markets, and operations, his 35 years of industry expertise, and the overall competitive nature of the oil and gas industry.
-This non-compete, which will be paid in 2020, includes a required payment to ensure enforceability of the agreement in the key markets in which the Company operates, including the United States, France, and the United Kingdom.
-Mr. Pilenko will receive an annual cash incentive of \$2,213,582 payable monthly over January to December 2020 as payment for this non-compete.
+All stock options granted under legacy Technip plans, RSU and PSU awards, and other awards grant prior to the Merger will continue on their existing terms, including performance assessmer when applicable, and were not forfeited for discontinued presence or upon his termination of employment.
+Our Board of Directors confirmed that a non-compete agreement was in of the Company and shareholders given Mr. Pilenko's deep knowledge of strategy, markets, and operations, his 35 years of industry expertise, an competitive nature of the oil and gas industry.
+This non-compete, which 2020, includes a required payment to ensure enforceability of the agree markets in which the Company operates, including the United States, Fra Kingdom.
+Mr. Pilenko will receive an annual cash incentive of \$2,213,582 over January to December 2020 as payment for this non-compete. f the Company's d the overall will be paid in ment in the key ance, and the United

-The terms of the annual cash and long-term equity incentive programs are as described in "-Annual Cash Incentive Bonus" and "-Long-Term Equity Incentives"
+The terms of the annual cash and long-term equity incentive programs are as described in "-Annual Cash Incentive Bonus" and "-Long-Term Equity Incentives."